walezbee/AzureFunMigration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

     For Cassandra databases, data can be copied using the CQL COPY command, or by provisioning an Azure Databricks deployment and using the table copy operation.
 Instructions for both methods are provided on the Azure Database Migration Guide, at https://datamigration.microsoft.com/scenario/cassandra-to-cosmos?step=1.
 Alternatively, the same guide also includes a [table of third-party migration tools](https://docs.microsoft.com/en-ie/azure/dms/dms-tools-matrix#migration-phase), and suggests Imanis Data as a potential migration tool in this case.

 3. What post-migration steps should be carried out for business-critical applications migrated to Azure?
+What guidance is available to ensure nothing is missed?

     An application should not be considered production-ready immediately upon completion of the migration process.
 A number of additional steps should be taken to harden the application for security, manageability and availability.
 These include:
     - Uninstall the Mobility Service Agent (installed during the migration process in the case of agent-based migration)
     - Install the [Azure VM agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows).
 This provides a number of critical manageability features for Azure VMs, including support for VM extensions and password reset.
+    - Verify correct configuration of availability sets or availability zones
     - Configure Azure Backup
     - Configure Azure Site Recovery (as a disaster recovery solution, not for migration)
     - Check network security groups and apply additional rules as necessary
-    - Verify correct configuration of availability sets or availability zones
     - Enable Azure Disk Encryption
     - Review cost forecasts and enable charge-back
     - Review additional recommendations from Azure Advisor and Azure Security Center

+    The [Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) is a useful resource to review the migrated application against best practices.

 *Cost management and optimization*